mrkzzillo/mrkzzillo.github.io/README.md

 # mrkzzillo.github.io
-This is a simple ai that allows you to search anything in a Quick, Secur, and private, manner
+This is a simple ai that allows you to search anything in a Quick, Secure, and private, manner